emberjs/website/source/blog/2016-05-19-introducing-subteams.md

   new design, based on the core values and target use cases.
   The regular release cycle, being one of the project's core values, applies to subteams as well.
-* **Focusing on broad, cross-cutting concerns.** The core team is specifically designed to take a global view of the project, to make sure the pieces are fitting together in a coherent way.
+* **Focusing on broad, cross-cutting concerns.** The Core Team is specifically designed to take a global view of the project, to make sure the pieces are fitting together in a coherent way.
 * **Spinning up or shuting down subteams.** Over time, we may want to expand the set of subteams, and it may make sense to have temporary "strike teams" that focus on a particular, limited task.
 * **Going/no-going features**.
-While the subteams make decisions on RFCs, the core team is responsible for pulling the trigger that moves a feature from canary to beta.
+While the subteams make decisions on RFCs, the Core Team is responsible for pulling the trigger that moves a feature from canary to beta.
 This provides an extra check that features have adequately addressed cross-cutting concerns and that the implementation quality is high enough

-Each subteam is lead by a core team liaison.
-This core team member is responsible for keeping the core team apprised of progress on important initiatives, identifying potential areas of concern early, and escalating cross-cutting issues when needed.
+Each subteam is led by a Core Team liaison.
+This member is responsible for keeping the Core Team apprised of progress on important initiatives, identifying potential areas of concern early, and escalating cross-cutting issues when needed.

 ## Ember CLI